arunmohandas196/calculator/README.md

 # Command Line RPN Calculator
-Implementation of a calulator using Reverse Polish Notation(RPN)
+Implementation of a calculator using Reverse Polish Notation(RPN)

 ### How to run